Simple Paired Combinatorial Assignment: Welfare

 \begin{proposition}[Ex-Ante Envy-Freeness] Any allocation that arises in equilibrium is envy-free: No student would ever prefer any other student's distribution over courses and dorms to their own distribution over courses and dorms. \end{proposition}

 As Proposition \ref{FOSD_envy_free} holds for any paired serial dictatorship mechanism, a corollary is that even independent RSD\footnote{Recall that independent RSD can be recovered from paired serial dictatorship if the signal space is a singleton.} produces a result that is ex-ante envy-free.
-However, envy-freeness is a weak property that does not speak to overall efficiency.
-We will now discuss the efficiency of paired serial dictatorship.
+However, ex-ante envy-freeness is a weak property that does not speak to overall efficiency.
+It turns out that randomization, necessitated by tie-breaking, is the key barrier to establishing results about efficiency (and ex-post envy-freeness).